Somerset County Asset Division Lawyers

 Principles of Equitable Distribution in New Jersey Divorces

-When a married couple acquires property, they essential share ownership rights to such property.
+When a married couple acquires property, they essentially share ownership rights to such property.
 Sharing ownership is not problematic for the couple when they live together.
 However, when a couple decides to get divorced and live separately and apart, it is not feasible for them to continue sharing their marital property as they did when they were married.

 As a result, the couple must decide how to divide marital assets between themselves upon divorce.
 If the couple cannot agree on how to divide these assets, the court must equitably distribute their marital assets.